ni-be/raindeer/README.md

 ## Problem Description

 ### Research questions:
+This project was created on the basis of answering the following research questions.
+From these multiple [USER_STORIES](#User-Stories) were created.

 1)  What is the temperature trend in germany?
 2) Are there correlations between different weather parameters?
 3) What will the average temperature be next year in germany?